space-wizards/docs/src/en/space-station-14/device-network.md

 When creating network payloads you should try to use constants for keys and values that are always the same.

-One example of a command and message is the mailing units `NET_CMD_REQUEST` for querying other units and its `NET_TAG` message for responding with its tag. *(currently not implemented)*
+One example of a command and message is the mailing units `get_mailer_tag` for querying other units and its `mailer_tag` message for responding with its tag.

 ### Standard payload constants:

  **COMMAND**
-    The key used for specifying the command/type of payload e.g. PDA_MAIL.
+    The key used for specifying the command/type of payload e.g. pda_mail.

-## Device Network Configuration
-*TODO: Explain device network configuration and device lists*

 ## Examples:
 ### Sending a network Message